Earth Day : An Alternate History

 It’s Earth Day!
 Some of us will be honoring the planet by huffing a more globally responsible aerosol oven cleaner, while others like Ed Begly Jr. will be topping off the coconut oil in their karma powered Priuses.

-This is the 50th anniversary of Earth Day which makes our planet exactly six billion and fifty years old.
+2020 was the 50th anniversary of Earth Day which makes our planet exactly six billion and fifty years old.
 That’s how that works right?

 Originally Earth Day coincided with the vernal equinox on March 21.
 An idea proposed by newspaper publisher John McConnell and recognized by The United Nations.